Digital Media Services

 - A mock interview demonstrating effective and non-effective communication techniques

-When filming is complete, a Delphi staff member will complete the basic editing (add text, graphics, backgrounds, PowerPoint slides, etc.) and upload the video to a server such as YouTube (unlisted) or a Flash Comm Server, depending on the specific needs of the video.
+When filming is complete, a Delphi staff member will complete the basic editing (add text, graphics, backgrounds, PowerPoint slides, etc.) and upload the video to a server such as Panopto.
 A link or embed code will be provided to incorporate the video into Blackboard.

 For large or non-academic video projects, Information Technology offers a range of video production services including conceptualization, studio and location shooting, editing and live streaming of events.

-The Delphi Center will digitize video from a DVD or VHS tape and upload it to video servers such as YouTube or a Flash Comm Server.
+The Delphi Center will digitize video from a DVD and upload it to video servers such as YouTube or Panopto.
 All copyright restrictions apply.
 Please refer to the copyright website.
 We cannot legally copy an entire film or video without specific written consent.
 Fair Use guidelines allow us to copy a “reasonable portion” of a film for educational purposes.

 Digital Media Suite

 Faculty are welcome to use the state-of-the-art computer resources at the Digital Media Suite.
 Located on the first floor of Ekstrom Library, the DMS was created for students to work on digital assignments that are part of a course they are enrolled in at the time.
 Faculty can use the resources as a do-it-yourself process.
-There are cameras available for checkout for a 24-hour period.
-The eight iMacs and two PCs – all with the latest versions of all Adobe Creative Cloud apps – can be reserved and there are always tutors in the room to help users (faculty and students) how to use the software.
+Cameras, microphones, and other equipment are available for checkout.
+The DMS computer lab provides access to specialized hardware and software for recording and editing a variety of multimedia works.
+The DMS staff is available to support all users, faculty and students, in the creation and production of academic multimedia projects.
 Check their website for fall and spring semester hours.
 Summer availability is by appointment only.